Eldave93/paranoia-framework/readme.md

 - Create a default NPC
 - continue writing the readme
 - I think the minus NODE for character roll is not working properly
-- need to make a check that the Default PC, Character Sheet, and Macros have not already been imported as currently they add each time you load into the world.
-	- Also it will overwrite any changes made to the default macrobar config each login.